Welcome to the Society for Women in Physics at Ohio State!

 Kirsten is a third year graduate student in the Physics Department.
 She grew up in Sparks, Nevada and got her B.S. in Physics at the University of Nevada – Reno in 2016.
 She’s been passionate about astronomy since she was little and now studies dwarf galaxies and their dark matter halos with Prof. Annika Peter.
 In her free time she likes to ice-skate, play D&D and board games, and show off pictures of her beautiful cat, Bonnie.

-Lauren is a 3rd year graduate working in cosmology with Paul Martini, studying baryon acoustic oscillations (BAOs).
+Lauren is a 3rd year graduate working in cosmology with Paul Martini, studying large scale structure.
 She graduated from Columbia College Chicago in 2008 (BA, Computer Animation), and University of Illinois – Chicago in 2017 (BS, Physics).
 In her copious free time, she ice skates and plays with her extremely energetic cat, Wally.

 Administrative Support: Crystal Moloney (she/her)